 Members of the military are protected by federal law from being divorced without knowing the action was filed in court.
 Therefore, under the Servicemembers Civil Relief Act (SCRA), a military divorce in Illinois can be postponed if the spouse is on active duty.
 If the active duty service member wants the divorce proceedings to move forward, they can waive these protections.

-If you or your spouse is in the military, and you are in the process of getting a divorce, reach out to the Law Offices of Jonathan Merel, P.C. for the legal advice you need to navigate this complex situation.
+If you or your spouse is in the military and you are in the process of getting a military divorce, reach out to the Law Offices of Jonathan Merel, P.C. for the legal advice you need to navigate this complex situation.
 Our team has an in-depth understanding of the divorce process for active duty members and will work diligently on your behalf to ensure your rights and interests are protected.